 602.234.9290

-Drug possession Charges
+Drug Charges

-• Felony drug possession that includes drug distribution, transportation, importation or trafficking
+• Felony drug possession that includes Drug distribution, transportation, importation or trafficking

 • Selling drugs on the Internet

-• Drug cultivation or manufacture
+• Drug cultivation or manufacture (marijuana grow house or meth lab cases)

 • Illegal possession, sale or distribution of prescription drugs